josherrickson/stata2/stata_markdown/05-regression.md

 ^#^^#^^#^ Fitting the model

 Stata's `regress` command fit the linear regression model.
 It is followed by the outcome variable followed by all predictors.
-For this example, let's reload the auto data and fit a relatively simple model, predicting `mpg` based on `weight` and `displacement`.
+For this example, let's reload the auto data and fit a relatively simple model, predicting `mpg` based on `gear_ratio` and `headroom`.

 ~~~~
 <<dd_do>>
-regress mpg weight displacement
+regress mpg gear_ratio headroom
 <</dd_do>>
 ~~~~